-The Little Black Gallery is proud to exclusively represent Rob Munday – one of the world’s leading holographic artists.
+The Little Black Gallery is proud to work with Rob Munday – one of the world’s leading holographic artists.

-Munday’s new series of photographic light sculptures NATURALIUM were launched at Photo London 2017, followed by an exhibition at the The Little Black Gallery and then at the Royal Horticultural Society’s Plant & Art Fair.
-They will be exhibited next at The International Interior Design Exhibition in Brussels in November 2018, as part of a room designed by one of the world’s leading interior designers, Christophe Gollut.
+Munday’s newest series of photographic light sculptures NATURALIUM were launched at Photo London (2017), followed by exhibitions at the The Little Black Gallery, at the Royal Horticultural Society’s Plant & Art Fair and at RHS Wiseley.
+They were also exhibited at The International Interior Design Exhibition (2018) in Brussels as part of a room designed by one of the world’s leading interior designers, Christophe Gollut.

 Working as both an artist and a technical innovator, Munday has created many unique holographic works and light sculptures which can be found in collections and galleries throughout the world.
 These include the National Portrait Gallery, the Victoria & Albert Museum, the Royal Collections Trust, the UK Government Art Collection, the Jersey Heritage Trust, the Imperial War Museum, and the Maryland State Archives.
 His portrait sitters have been many and varied and include Her Majesty the Queen, fashion legend Valentino, the film actress-director and UN ambassador Angelina Jolie for Guerlain, and fashion icon Karl Lagerfeld for AnOther Magazine / Chanel.

 Munday’s most prestigious job to date came in 2003 when he was asked to co-create the first ever official holographic portrait of Her Majesty the Queen.
 The portrait was conducted as a creative collaboration between Chris Levine (artist) and Munday (holographer).
 The portrait was commissioned by The Jersey Heritage Trust / The States of Jersey to commemorate the island’s 800 allegiance to the English Throne.
 In 2011, and utilising the same portrait, The States of Jersey commissioned Rob to create the world’s first holographic postage stamp to contain a holographic portrait of a Head of State to commemorate the Queen’s Diamond Jubilee.
 The portrait can also be seen adorning the world’s first £100 bank note and was featured on the front cover of TIME Magazine.